Your Cart

 If you've ever experienced the discomfort of a vaginal yeast infection, you know how frustrating it can be.

-While the usual symptoms like itching, burning, and unusual discharge are well-known, some women wonder: can a yeast infection cause bleeding?
+While the usual symptoms like intense itching, burning, and unusual discharge are well-known, some women wonder: can a yeast infection cause bleeding?

 The short answer is that while it’s not typical, it can happen.
 Let’s dive into everything you need to know, symptoms to be aware of, and other causes of vaginal bleeding.